 Getting to Komodo National Park – Take a Cruise!

 The only way to visit Komodo National Park is by boat.
 As a result, most visitors reach the park via a multi-day luxury cruise or on a day trip cruise.
-Multi-day cruises depart from either Labuan Bajo on Flores at very reasonable prices or Padangbai and Amed on Bali’s east coast, which are typically made up of expensive luxury cruises.
+Multi-day cruises depart from either Labuan Bajo on Flores at very reasonable prices or Padangbai and Amed on Bali’s east coast, which is typically made up of expensive luxury cruises.

-Generally, we would recommend the reasonably priced cruises from Labuan Bajo.
+Generally, we would recommend reasonably priced cruises from Labuan Bajo.
 Options include a three-night cruise, two-night cruise, and one-night cruise.
 The nice thing about these overnight cruising tours is that everything is taken care of and you won’t feel rushed.

 Day cruises depart from Labuan Bajo and are a great way for travelers short on time to see Komodo National Park.
 Furthermore, the highlights of a day-trip cruise include touring numerous islands, the scenic viewpoint on Padar Island, visiting Manta Point to swim with Manta Rays, and included meals and insurance.
 Also, another option for day cruises from Labuan Bajo is to go on a private fast boat, bringing up to four passengers.